greta-dev/greta/tests/testthat/_snaps/misc.md

       m <- model(a, b, c)
     Error <simpleError>
       the model contains 2 disjoint graphs
-      one or more of these sub-graphs does not contain any greta arrays that are associated with a probability density, so a model cannot be defined
+      one or more of these sub-graphs does not contain any <greta_array>s that are associated with a probability density, so a model cannot be defined

 ---